angeria/bitsek/README.md

 Everything went smooth.
 Satoshi takes a look at the user list again to see if Dave has received his Bitsek.
 ![after-send](https://i.imgur.com/lQGXecJ.png)

 What it this?
 It seems like nothing has happened.
-Does Satoshi have to wait 2-3 banking days before the tranaction has cleared?
+Does Satoshi have to wait 2-3 banking days before the transaction has cleared?
 The answer is no - he simply has to do some mining.
 For the transaction to be confirmed and part of the the blockchain, the current block with all pending transactions has to be mined.

 Satoshi decides to mine the block by running _mine_ from the main menu.
 His computer does the embedded proof-of-work-mechanism by solving a crypographic puzzle to prove he has invested time and hash power.